ManikyaAlister/ParAcT/README.md

     6 4.363    1 right     6     1

-You will notice that there are 5 columns. `Time` corresponds to the response time (in seconds) `Resp` corresponds to accuracy, where “2” equals correct and “1” equals incorrect. `Trial` and `Block` are the corresponding experimental trial and block.
+You will notice that there are 5 columns. `Time` corresponds to the response time (in seconds), `Resp` corresponds to accuracy, where “2” equals correct and “1” equals incorrect. `Trial` and `Block` are the corresponding experimental trial and block.